brer-rabbit/thereman/README.md

 ![Tin pads shown in green](build/tinning.jpg)

-Optionally, tin the yellow pads: these are not electrically connected.
-You can solder a wire between them to create a loop to if you want to hang the Thereman or attach it to something.
+Optionally: if you'd like a loop of wire to hang the Thereman from, tin the yellow pads.
+These are not electrically connected.
+You can solder a wire to one or between them to create a loop.

 Just a touch of solder for tinning please.
 And you don't want solder poking up.
 Keep it flat and level so components lay flat.